-The UCC28060 detects failure of one phase by monitoring the sequence of ZCD pulses.
+The UCC28061 detects failure of one phase by monitoring the sequence of ZCD pulses.
 During normal two-phase operation, if one ZCD input remains idle for longer than approximately 14 ms while the other ZCD input switches normally, PWMCNTL goes high, indicating that the power stage is not operating correctly.
 During normal single-phase operation, phase failure is not monitored.
+On the UCC28061, phase failure is not monitored if COMP is below approximately 222 mV.